 Group classes, Masterclasses, and Introductory Classes also available!
 Please contact me for more information.

 Houston/New York City/San Antonio - $15 surcharge per lesson

 The purpose of the Technique is to build self-awareness, teach you to recognize bad habits and promote positive changes so that you can function with greater ease, efficiency, and without pain.
 This can require time and patience.
 However, many students notice tangible improvements after a few lessons.

 Initially, it is very beneficial to have several lessons very close together.
 Because of this, I offer several discount rates based on the number of lessons you decide to take.

 Isn’t the Alexander Technique about posture?

 Yes, but in a rather indirect way.
 In an Alexander Technique lesson we work to identify physical and mental habits, including posture, that are preventing you from living and working without strain.
-Many people have also found relief from physiological (ie. anxiety, headaches, asthma, fatigue) and emotional challenges like depression and performance anxiety as well with the Technique.
+Many people have reported to have found improvement from physiological (ie. anxiety, headaches, asthma, fatigue) and emotional challenges like depression and performance anxiety as well with the Technique.